SoCraTesUK/socrates-uk/details.md

 3. Thu 12 to Sun 15 (3 nights) – Single Room: £150.00 non-refundable deposit + £225.00 (paid on checkout) = £375
 4. Thu 12 to Sun 15 (3 nights) – Twin Room: £150.00 non-refundable deposit + £195.00 (paid on checkout) = £345

 **Note: the deposit is NON-REFUNDABLE.** If after you bought the ticket you realise that you can't make it, you call sell it to someone else.
-Just sent us the name of the person that will be attending in your place.
-The person will be liable for paying the remaing amount to the hotel during check out.
+Just sent us the name of the person that will be attending in your place. **You will be liable for paying the remaining amount to the hotel during check out—you will have a room booked in your name.**

 The hotel booking includes breakfast, lunch and dinner.
 Biscuits, coffee and tea will be available throughout the day.
 Drinks are **not** included.